duyhotung/docker_basic/README.md

-# Docker Amazon Linux Newbiz
+# Docker for LAMP/LNMP by AmazonLinux
-Creates a newbiz stack image using the official Amazon Linux image for Docker.
+Creates a stack image using the official Amazon Linux image for Docker.
 The image contents of:

 * Apache 2.4
 * PHP 7.2.4